Dexterlente/balance/README.md

 This will create an SQLite database file named database.db inside the database folder and run the backend server at port 5000.

-Insert Mock Data into SQLite
+Insert Mock Data into SQLite, run the following command:

-To populate the SQLite database with mock data, run the following command: at rootfolder
+at rootfolder

 ```sh